Conquerix/wirenix/README.md

 ## ACL
 The shared ACL configuration describes the full network topology.
-It does not need to consist only of NixOS peers The details of this file are documented in the  [[Top Level ACL]] section.
+It does not need to consist only of NixOS peers The details of this file are documented in the  "Top Level ACL" section.
 You can make your own ACL configuration format so long as you keep the "`version`" field and set it to some unique name.

 ## Parser Modules